ChrstphrHll/npc_gen/students/Genesys Mhaenal.md

   int: 13
   str: 13
   wis: 12
-track: Assault
-trait: I've enjoyed fine food, drink, and high society among my temple's elite.
-Rough living grates on me.
-trait1: Unchanging
-trait2: Indecisive
 year: 1
+guild: Burk
+partyID: 38
 ---
 # Genesys Mhaenal
 ---
 ### Description
 - 1st year Gnome Monk in Burk
-- straight black hair that's put back in a short pony tail, Pale Green eyes, and Dark Brown skin
+- straight black hair that's put back in a short pony tail, Hazel eyes, and Dark Brown skin
 - Is Unchanging and Indecisive, and has Prosperity as their ideal

 ### Organizations